Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications

 \subsection{Digital Identity Models}

-The most widely deployed IDMS today follow centralized or federated models, often implemented through protocols such as OpenID Connect (OIC), SAML and OAuth \cite{bertino2010identity}.
-In centralized systems, a single identity provider controls user authentication.
-Federated systems extend this model by allowing multiple service providers to rely on the same identity provider.
-For example, in a typical OAuth flow, if Emma wants to use David’s application, she is redirected to Carol’s identity service.
-Carol authenticates Emma and then vouches for her identity to David.
-This approach simplifies user experience compared to having each application authenticate Emma independently, but it introduces several limitations: \begin{enumerate} \item The identity provider becomes a single point of failure and is privy to every service the user logs in. \item The provider can only vouch for a narrow range of attributes (e.g., Google can confirm control of an email account but not ownership of a driver’s license). \item Providers can arbitrarily restrict access to certain services. \end{enumerate} User-centric identity models seek to reduce reliance on a single provider by giving users more control, but they still typically depend on third-party intermediaries for verification.
+Current IDMS mostly adopt centralized or federated architecture, typically implemented through protocols such as OpenID Connect (OIC), Security Assertion Markup Language (SAML), and OAuth \cite{bertino2010identity}.
+Centralized models rely on a single identity provider for authentication, while federated models enable multiple service providers to share that provider.
+In a typical OAuth flow, if Emma wants to use David’s application, she is redirected to Carol’s identity service, which authenticates her and vouches for her identity to David.
+While this simplifies the user experience, it introduces several limitations: the identity provider becomes single point of failure or poses misuse of personal information risks, can potential limit the range of attributes it can verify, and have the ability to arbitrarily restrict access to services.

 An emerging alternative model is the so-called "Self-Sovereign Identity" (SSI) \cite{1} or Decentralized Identity, based on identifiers, digital signatures, and credentials.
 In this model, users are represented by identifiers often linked to cryptographic keys.
 Anyone can act as an issuer, issuing a signed document (a credential) attesting to something (e.g., that Emma has earned a degree).
 The credential is then handed over to a holder, who can subsequently present it to a verifier who verifies its origin through the signature.
 Christopher Allen \cite{1} listed ten principles that an SSI solution should follow: Existence, Control, Access, Transparency, Persistence, Portability, Consent, Interoperability, Minimalization and Protection.
-These principles form the foundational framework that has shaped discussions around SSI, but they are not universally agreed upon and remain open to critique, reinterpretation, and ongoing debate \cite{muhle2018survey, schardong2022self, pava2024self}
+These principles form the foundational framework that has shaped discussions around SSI, but are not universally agreed upon and remain debated. \cite{muhle2018survey, schardong2022self, pava2024self}